hsbc/mrpusa/README.md

 a given device, cluster or service.
 Written primarily in Java, using Spring framework and Maven build management, this application can be broken down at a high level to three components: configuration files, data collection jobs & write streams for declaring collected data's destination.
-Currently, write streams and some configuration files are written and are dependent on Google's BigQuery and its Java libraries, however for this can be re-examined and should serve in its current state as a reference point for how this code for data collection could be pushed into one of the larger Cloud provider's services for further analysis/manipulation & visualisation.
+Currently, write streams and some configuration files are written and are dependent on Google's BigQuery and its Java libraries.
+However for this open sourced version, this can be re-examined and should serve in its current state as a reference point for how this code for data collection could be pushed into one of the larger Cloud provider's services for further analysis/manipulation & visualisation.